Ambev S.A. (ABEV): A Technical Analysis

 ABEV) stock’s latest price update

-Ambev S.A.
-(NYSE: ABEV) has experienced a decline in its stock price by -1.74 compared to its previous closing price of 2.88.
-However, the company has seen a fall of -3.74% in its stock price over the last five trading days.
+The stock of Ambev S.A.
+(NYSE: ABEV) has decreased by -0.72 when compared to last closing price of 2.79.Despite this, the company has seen a loss of -2.81% in its stock price over the last five trading days.

 ABEV’s Market Performance

-ABEV’s stock has fallen by -3.74% in the past week, with a monthly rise of 7.60% and a quarterly rise of 8.85%.
-The volatility ratio for the week is 1.98% while the volatility levels for the last 30 days are 2.67% for Ambev S.A.
-The simple moving average for the past 20 days is -0.12% for ABEV’s stock, with a 1.15% simple moving average for the past 200 days.
+Ambev S.A.
+(ABEV) has experienced a -2.81% fall in stock performance for the past week, with a 4.14% rise in the past month, and a 3.36% rise in the past quarter.
+The volatility ratio for the week is 2.02%, and the volatility levels for the past 30 days are at 2.47% for ABEV.
+The simple moving average for the past 20 days is -3.20% for ABEV’s stock, with a -1.09% simple moving average for the past 200 days.

 Analysts’ Opinion of ABEV